The Slanted Edge Method

 Mathematically, the LSF represents an approximate instance of the Radon Transform of the two dimensional system PSF onto the edge normal.
 Note that the ‘bright’ side of the LSF is noisier than the ‘dark’ side in this base ISO capture as a result of shot noise and Photo Response Non Uniformities.
 Differentiation amplifies noise.

-By taking the magnitude (modulus) of the Fourier Transform of the one-dimensional LSF so derived we are able to determine fairly accurately* the combined Modulation Transfer Function of the edge, camera and lens at the position of the edge in the direction perpendicular to it.
-The resulting curve tells us how good our equipment is at capturing all levels of detail (spatial resolution) from the scene in that one direction.
+By taking the magnitude (the quadrature sum of the real and imaginary parts) of the Fourier Transform of the one-dimensional LSF we are able to determine fairly accurately* the combined Modulation Transfer Function of the edge, camera and lens at the position of the edge in the direction perpendicular to it.
+The resulting curve tells us how good our equipment is at capturing detail of increasingly small size in that one direction.

 Mathematically we have applied the Fourier-Slice Theorem to the projection of the system’s PSF obtaining a radial slice through the two-dimensional MTF of the two-dimensional PSF (see the answer to Daniel’s question below for a little more detail on this interesting bit of theory).